-The Late Minoan settlement of Kastro is located on a steep hill, 3km south of Kavoussi, which is accessed via an ancient trail.
-The view of the bay of Mirabello, the wild gorge of Mesonas, Malavra mounts and the island of Psira are unique.
+The Late Minoan settlement Kastro is located on a steep hill of Thripti range, 3km south of Kavousi, province Ierapetra, in an area with many archaeological sites from the Minoan Era.
+Kastro hill can be accessed via the ancient trail that crosses the terraces used for cultivation till some centuries ago.
+The view of the bay of Mirabello, the wild gorge of Mesonas, Malavra mounts and the island of Psira is unique.

 The first excavations on the peak of Kastro were conducted by Harriet Boyd in 1900, uncovering thirteen rooms.
 The excavations in 1901 revealed a cemetery to the southwest in position Skala or Aloni.
-Excavations were resumed between 1987 and 1992 by the American School of Classical Studies at Athens.
+Excavations were resumed between 1987 and 1992 by the American School of Classical Studies.

 The craggy peak of Kastro, some 710m above sea level, overlooks the isthmus of Ierapetra and is surrounded by terraces for farming.
-Excavations were conducted in three main areas: the east and north slopes, the west slope and in the saddle between the Kastro hilltop and the false peak (northwest building).
-The results of this work provide a rare illustration of the foundation growth and development of early Iron Age community to the early Orientalizing period (1200-600BC).
+Excavations were conducted in three main areas: the east and north slopes, the west slope and in the saddle between the Kastro hilltop and the northwest building on the top.
+The results of this work provide a rare illustration of the foundation growth and development of early Iron Age age to early Classical period (1200-600BC).